I have spent the last 12 years living throughout Latin America.

 In these years, I have seen that men are disproportionately favoured over women in terms of access to markets, capital, and ease of entry into both local and global economies.
 Women have to stay closer to home with children; women need to take care of their aging parents; women are not treated equally in the financing industry.
 Whatever the reason, and there are far more, women lose out.

-My idea is simple: connect more indigenous women’s owned-businesses from Latin America to the global marketplace.
+My idea is simple: to connect more indigenous women’s owned-businesses from Latin America to the global marketplace.
 Period.
-I am bringing this platform together for women’s cooperatives, like Aymar Sawuri and Textil Otomi, to showcase their work and grow and build strong trade relationships in markets beyond their home bases.
+Working together with women’s cooperatives, like Aymar Sawuri and Textil Otomi, our aim is to curate and sell sustainably sourced textile products for your person and home, and build up relationships in markets beyond our makers' home bases.

 Florezca means to bloom, to flower, spill forth.
 It is my hope that by following my idea through, we can plant the seeds for more flowers and enjoy the beauty that is already growing all around us.